 Never try to "hold position" on an incline with your electric motor.
-If someone is stopped at a stoplight on a hill and tries to hold position using the electric motor, it is possible that a "stall condition" could occur and damage the electric motor.
+If someone is stopped at a stoplight on a hill and tries to hold position using the electric motor, a "stall condition" will occur and likely damage the electric motor.
 It is highly encouraged to use the brakes to hold position rather than the electric motor.